upvalue/tcl3/README.md

-# tcl-in-4-langs
+# tcl3

-An experiment in re-implementing TCL (Picol) in different systems programming languages.
+An experiment in implementing a Tcl interpreter in C++, Rust, and Zig